fit-r2lab/r2lab.inria.fr/markdown/status.md

 Also please note that

- * Clicking anywhere in the header will focus on the nodes that are currently up; a second click returns to full mode.
+ * Clicking anywhere in the header will focus on the nodes that are currently up; a second click returns to full mode
+   * except in some column headers (like availability or on/off); clicking there will filter on nodes that are available, or turned on, etc..
  * Clicking a node badge will take it off the list
+ * Clicking a node in the map will take it back into the list, or off the list if it was present

 ***